 Tupelo Data Room

-Pizza Shop for Sale in California
+pizza shop for Sale in California

-Nationally, similar businesses sell at 1.1x to 4.0x SDE.
+Similar businesses sell at 1.1x to 4.0x SDE.
 Compare live listings and connect with sellers.

 Hood, Fryers, Walk-in, New Build QSR Retail– Bellflower, CA - NEW photo